Isis (Bluewater Comics): Osiris

-Osiris was very much in love with the warrior Isis in his time, but an evil spell cast upon him by his advisor, Set, caused him and everyone else to forget that Isis ever existed as they cast her far into the future.
+Osiris was much in love with the warrior Isis in his time, but an evil spell cast upon him by his advisor, Set, caused him and everyone else to forget that Isis ever existed as they cast her far into the future.
 Without remembering Isis, Osiris wed her sister, Nephtys, instead.
 Years later Nepytys and Set would devise a plot to kill Osiris, giving all power of Egypt to Nephtys.
 As Set carried out their plan, he told Osiris what they had done to Isis.
 In this moment, the spell over Osiris was lifted and he remembered everything.
 He used his last, dying breath to enchant the Staff of Luxor with the power of his spirit.

 With his power contained within, the staff would seek out Isis wherever she may be, so that the two could be together someday and use this power to destroy the evil that tore them apart.

 Jessica Eisen

-Jessica Eisen is the name chosen by Scott Dean for the Egyptian Goddess Isis to adopt while living in our time - named after Scott's mother (See: The Legend of Isis #1, 2005).
+Jessica Eisen is the name chosen by Scott Dean for the Egyptian Goddess Isis to adopt while living in modern time, named after Scott's mother.
 Jessica lives a quiet life in Los Angeles, California, where she works in a museum tending to many ancient artifacts from around the globe.
 Her specialty is, of course, Egyptian culture.